whiskerz007/proxmox_tuya-convert_container/README.md

-# Proxmox tuya-convert v2.0 Container
+# Proxmox Tuya-convert v2.0 Container

-This script will create a Proxmox LXC container with the latest Debian and setup tuya-convert 2.0.
+This script will create a Proxmox LXC container with the latest Debian-stretch and setup tuya-convert 2.0.
 This process is still experimental and very tempermental.
 Using brute-force, connecting and disconnection during the process, I have been successful with all devices EXCEPT light-bulbs.
 This process has been confirmed working by multiple others with various levels of interaction.

 To create a new LXC container in the `local-lvm` storage, run the following in a SSH session or the console from Proxmox interface